Can a grown up Google Home hurt Amazon where it counts?

 When it first launched in November 2016, Google Home accurately responded to your voice commands, like the Amazon Echo.
 The built-in Google Assistant was competent, and the microphones were sensitive and accurate so you could say the wake words and give a command from the next room and Google would hear you and respond accordingly.

-Even better, you could stream Netflix on your TV with a voice command if you had a Chromecast ($35.00 at Bed Bath & Beyond) streamer.
+Even better, you could stream Netflix on your TV with a voice command if you had a Chromecast streamer.
 Alexa couldn't match Google's context and didn't have anything to match Google's TV streaming, but Alexa had more than 10,000 abilities thanks to third-party developers and a wealth of smart home integrations that dwarfed Google's four original partners.

 Since then, Google's become a much more viable smart home centerpiece.
 The Google Home's initial quartet of Nest, Philips Hue, SmartThings and IFTTT has expanded to include Belkin WeMo, Honeywell, Ecobee, Lifx, August, Wink, Rachio, Frigidaire, LG, GE, Whirlpool and many, many more.
 By Google's count, the Google Home now works with more than 1,000 smart home partners.
 Before, you could pretty much only control lights and thermostats with your voice.
 Now, you can use the Google Home to control appliances, locks, sprinklers, sous vide cookers and even vacuums.